theSpeare/RoverScience/README.md

 RoverScience
 ============

+**NOTE THAT THIS README IS VERY OUTDATED -- IT WILL BE UPDATED UPON THE NEXT PRE-RELEASE (PRE-RELEASE 4 AS OF NOW)**

 RoverScience is a KSP plugin that attempts to add more interactive functionality to the science system FOR rovers.
 The rover can be either manned, or unmanned (the former will be revised eventually).